Video Documentation and Surveillance (VDS) Camera Installation Criteria

 C. Type “C”

-Locations that require review and authorization by the STAG and by those responsible for the spaces that will be visible to VDS cameras.
+Locations that require review and authorization by the director of UPD and by those responsible for the spaces that will be visible to VDS cameras.
 Examples of such locations include:

 1. Locations used primarily for instructional or research purposes (e.g., classrooms, laboratories, etc.)